dotnet/csharpstandard/standard/expressions.md

 The *type* of an *object_creation_expression* shall be a *class_type*, a *value_type*, or a *type_parameter*.
 The *type* cannot be a *tuple_type* or an abstract or static *class_type*.

+If `type` can be inferred from usage, it can be omitted, as allowed by *target_typed_new*.
+It is a compile-time error to omit `type` if the type cannot be inferred.
+A *target_typed_new* expression has no type.
+However, there is an implicit object-creation conversion (§imp-obj-creation-conv) from a *target_typed_new* expression to every type.
+It is a compile-time error if a *target_typed_new* is used as an operand of a unary or binary operator, or if it is used where it is not subject to an object-creation conversion.

+If `type` is present, let `T` be that type; otherwise, let `T` be the implied type.

 The optional *argument_list* ([§12.6.2](expressions.md#1262-argument-lists)) is permitted only if the *type* is a *class_type* or a *struct_type*.

 An object creation expression can omit the constructor argument list and enclosing parentheses provided it includes an object initializer or collection initializer.
 Omitting the constructor argument list and enclosing parentheses is equivalent to specifying an empty argument list.